joshua-kent/guessmynumber/README.md

 ### Additional options

-You can also add the '-e' or '-exec' command to execute the /Windows/ executable after compiling.
+You can also add the '-e' or '-exec' command to execute the **Windows** executable after compiling.

 ```bash